-J. DEGREES CONFERRED
+J. Discipline areas of DEGREES CONFERRED

-J1 Degrees conferred between July 1, 2016 and June 30, 2017
+J1 Degrees conferred between July 1, 2019 and June 30, 2020

-J1 For each of the following discipline areas, provide the percentage of diplomas/certificates, associate, and bachelor's degrees awarded.
+For each of the following discipline areas, provide the percentage of diplomas/certificates, associate, and bachelor's degrees awarded.
 To determine the percentage, use majors, not headcount (e.g., students with one degree but a double major will be represented twice).
 Calculate the percentage from your institution's IPEDS Completions by using the sum of 1st and 2nd majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2nd major as the denominator.
 If you prefer, you can compute the percentages using 1st majors only.

-Category Diploma/Certificates Associate Bachelor's CIP 2010 Categories to Include
+Category Diploma/Certificates Associate Bachelor's CIP 2020 Categories to Include

-Agriculture 1
+Agriculture 01

-Natural resources and conservation 3
+Natural resources and conservation 03

-Architecture 4
+Architecture 04

-Area, ethnic, and gender studies 1.1% 5
+Area, ethnic, and gender studies 1.5% 05

-Communication/journalism 9.9% 9
+Communication/journalism 7.8% 09

 Communication technologies 10

-Computer and information sciences 2.4% 11
+Computer and information sciences 3.1% 11

 Personal and culinary services 12

-Education 0.5% 13
+Education 0.7% 13

-Engineering 0.1% 14
+Engineering 14

-Engineering technologies 15
+Engineering technologies 0.0% 15

-Foreign languages, literatures, and linguistics 4.1% 16
+Foreign languages, literatures, and linguistics 3.1% 16

 Family and consumer sciences 19

 Law/legal studies 22

-English 2.9% 23
+English 3.4% 23

-Liberal arts/general studies 0.2% 24
+Liberal arts/general studies 0.4% 24

 Library science 25

-Biological/life sciences 7.5% 26
+Biological/life sciences 7.9% 26

-Mathematics and statistics 2.6% 27
+Mathematics and statistics 5.1% 27

 Military science and military technologies 28 & 29

 Interdisciplinary studies 30

 Parks and recreation 4.9% 31

 Philosophy and religious studies 3.1% 38

 Theology and religious vocations 39

-Physical sciences 4.6% 40
+Physical sciences 2.5% 40

 Science technologies 41

-Psychology 8.7% 42
+Psychology 7.2% 42

 Homeland Security, law enforcement, firefighting, and protective services 43

 Public administration and social services 44

-Social sciences 20.7% 45
+Social sciences 24.7% 45

-Construction trades 1 1 46
+Construction trades 46

-Mechanic and repair technologies 1 1 47
+Mechanic and repair technologies 47

-Precision production 1 1 48
+Precision production 48

-Transportation and materials moving 1 1 49
+Transportation and materials moving 49

-Visual and performing arts + + 2.3% 50
+Visual and performing arts 1.9% 50

-Health professions and related programs + + 2.570 51
+Health professions and related programs 51

-Business/marketing + + 20.2% 52
+Business/marketing 20.3% 52

-History 4.2% 54
+History 2.4% 54

-Other 4 4 Τ.2 /0 JT
+Other

 TOTAL (should = 100%) 0.00% 0.00% 100.00%